-I’m about to give you one of the greatest restaurant hacks of all time: making homemade, restaurant style salsa at home is not only easy, but cheap, and is best – BEST! – made with canned tomatoes.
-While fresh tomatoes make great pico de gallo, you gotta go with canned tomatoes if you want that true restaurant flavor.
+I’m about to share with you one of the greatest restaurant hacks of all time: making homemade, restaurant-style salsa is not only easy, but inexpensive, and is best – BEST! – made with canned tomatoes.
+While fresh tomatoes make great pico de gallo, you gotta go with canned tomatoes if you want that true restaurant salsa flavor.

 You heard it here first, folks!

 I’ve been making this homemade salsa recipe since college, which is when I found out that canned tomatoes are the secret to the addictive-deliciousness of restaurant style salsa (ie, I begged the waiter at Carlos O’Kelly’s to tell me how they make their salsa.
 SO GOOD!)
 Of course I occasionally slack and buy salsa at the store, but this recipe gives you the restaurant experience at home, and takes just a few minutes to make.

 - My recipe for Restaurant Style Salsa makes 4 cups of salsa for under $5.
 That said, its very economical and great for serving at parties and get togethers.

 - Homemade salsa will last up to 2 weeks in the fridge.
 While I don’t have experience canning, I know enough to confidently say this recipe would can well.

 - I use my 14 cup food processor to whip this salsa up in just a few minutes, though a blender would most likely work well too.